 With digital forms and e-signatures, patients can electronically fill out the forms at home on their computer or phone, and data is sent to the healthcare provider automatically, enabling electronic medical records from the start.

-The healthcare sector is legally allowed to use e-signatures but only if they conform to Health Insurance Portability and Accountability Act (HIPAA) regulations as specified by the federal government.
-HIPAA is a federal law that stipulates national standards and oversees the protection, security, and privacy of patient information.
+The healthcare sector is legally allowed to use e-signatures; however, they must comply with the Health Insurance Portability and Accountability Act (HIPAA), a federal law that stipulates national standards for the protection, security, and privacy of patient information.

 But what does it specifically say about HIPAA electronic signatures?